cathalgarvey/ultralite/readme.md

 Features provided that mimic requests:

 * Ultralite methods "get"/"head"/"put"/"post"/"delete" (not all implemented)
+* Headers can be provided as a dictionary
+* GET url parameters can be provided as a dictionary
+* Cookies are preserved, and can be provided as "cookies" arg (cookiejars only)
+* SSL is attempted automatically for URLs beginning with "https", and raises a UltraliteSSLError (distinct from and not deriving from UltraliteError) if an SSL handler cannot be successfully constructed; no silent SSL failures!
 * Methods return Ultralite.UltraliteResponse objects which are requests-like:
     - UltraliteResponse.headers -> dict
     - UltraliteResponse.status_code -> int
     - UltraliteResponse.reason -> str
+    - UltraliteResponse.cookies -> http.cookiejar.CookieJar
     - UltraliteResponse.content -> bytes
     - UltraliteResponse.text -> unicode decoding of UltraliteResponse.content
     - UltraliteResponse.raw -> http.client.HTTPResponse / urllib.error.XXX